 In the above example, the 5 and 9 in red are a hidden pair.
 The 5 and 9 only occur in those two squares and nowhere else in the row, so those two squares can only contain 5 and 9 and no other numbers.
 Because of that, you can get rid of the other candidates in those squares, as shown crossed out in red.

-There are two hidden pairs in the following interactive example.
-Can you find them?
+There is hidden pair in the following interactive example.
+Can you find it?

 A hidden triple occurs when three cells in a row, column, or block contain the same three numbers, or a subset of those three.
 The three cells also contain other candidates.